Sourabh490/AI-Powered-Network-Forensics/README.md

 # AI-Powered Network Forensics: Transforming Cyber Investigations

 ## Introduction
 In today’s interconnected world, almost every digital activity leaves a trace on a network.
 From online banking to cloud communication, networks act as the digital bloodstream of modern technology.
-As cyberattacks become more complex, investigating network data has become a critical part of digital forensics.
+As cyberattacks become more complex, investigating network data has become a critical part of Digital Forensics.
 This branch, known as **Network Forensics**, focuses on capturing, recording, and analyzing network events to uncover malicious activity and gather evidence.

 However, traditional network forensics tools often struggle to handle the **massive volume of real-time network traffic** generated today.
 This is where **Artificial Intelligence (AI)** is reshaping the field.
 By integrating AI into network forensics, investigators can detect anomalies faster, identify attack patterns intelligently, and automate repetitive analysis tasks — leading to smarter and quicker cyber investigations.